 It was hard to let that life go.
 Who was I alone in Christ?
 I just didn’t know if that would be enough.

 Then the morning of October 1st came.
 It was D-Day – the confessing my emotional infidelities to my husband.
 I had tortured myself all that weekend with the ‘what ifs.’
-I had anxiously wrung my hands together 50 million times.
+I had anxiously wrung my hands together so many times that I’m surprised my husband didn’t call me out on my anxiety.

 Suddenly that small little voice said, “He that is in you is greater than he that is in the world.”
 And it finally clicked.
 GOD WAS WITH ME, ME.
-HE WAS WITH ME- the woman who cheated on her husband, had been addicted, and simply been a wretched, poor excuse of a person at times.
+HE WAS WITH ME- the woman who cheated on her husband and simply been a wretched, poor excuse of a person at times.
 It didn’t matter.
 He was still with me.

 I felt He was telling me there was a reason behind why I had to tell my husband.
 I know, it sounds crazy, but it’s still true.
 I knew there was a reason, I just didn’t know why.
 Never did I imagine what would get unearthed.